kaicarver/kaicarver.github.io/_posts/2020-09-18-platforms.md

 No GPU: doesn't work!

+## Colab

-Google Colab: very slow, I suppose there are faster options if you pay?
+very slow, I suppose there are faster options if you pay?

+## My own PC

+I currently don't have a GPU on my own PC, so key libraries cannot work.

+Much more could be said, but in conclusion, Paperspace is the way to go for me for now!